itay-grudev/Makefile/README.md

 Makefile
 ========

-This is a very simple Makefile template that supports source in multiple directories specified in the Makefile.
+This is a very simple Makefile template that supports sources in multiple directories specified in the Makefile.

 It is pretty straightforward, useful on a lot of simple C++ projects.

-This source is based on the Makefile published by Ivan Tabashki (Under WTF Public License) with minor changes and improvements.
+It's based on the Makefile published by Ivan Tabashki (Under WTF Public License) with minor changes and improvements.

 Usage
 -----